-- A. Students who are retained will be provided an intensive program that is different from the previous year's program which can include, but not limited to adapting to a student's learning style, change in teacher, change in delivery models, or other assistance. - B. If a student's reading deficiency is not remediated by the end of grade 3 as demonstrated by scoring a Level 2 or higher on the statewide assessment test in reading for grade 3, the student must be retained unless determined to be exempt for good cause.
+- A. Students who are retained will be provided an intensive program that is different from the previous year's program which can include, but not limited to adapting to a student's learning style, change in teacher, change in delivery models, or other assistance. - B. If a student's reading deficiency is not remediated by the end of grade 3 as demonstrated on the statewide assessment test in reading for grade 3, the student must be retained unless determined to be exempt for good cause.